peter88213/aeon2yw/docs/usage.md

 ------------------------------------------------------------------

-The aeon2yw Python script creates a yWriter 7 project from a csv file exported by Aeon Timeline 2.
+The aeon2yw Python script creates a yWriter 7 project from Aeon Timeline 2.

 ## Instructions for use